NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/3D Slicer Internationalization/README.md

 - name: Sonia Pujol, PhD
   affiliation: Brigham and Women's Hospital, Harvard Medical School

-- name: Person2 Doe2
+- name: Mamadou Samba Camara, PhD
-  affiliation: University2
+  affiliation: Cheikh Anta Diop University
-  country: Spain
+  country: Senegal
 ---

 # Project Description

 <!-- Add a short paragraph describing the project. -->
-The 3D Slicer internationalization project aims to empower non-English speaking end-users to realize the full potential of the platform by translating its user interface, tutorials and documentation to multiple languages.
+The project aims to empower non-English speaking end-users to realize the full potential of the platform by translating its user interface, tutorials and documentation to multiple languages.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Describe **what you plan to achieve** in 1-2 sentences.
+1. Objective A. Validation of manual translations
-1. Objective B. ...
+1. Objective B. Outreach to external Weblate contributors
-1. Objective C. ...
+1. Objective C. Identification of international Slicer community members interested in new Slicer activities in their languages

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
-1. ...
-1. ...
+### Slicer Internationalization sessions with members of the Slicer community
+* Tuesday, June 25, 2:00-3:00 pm
+* Wednesday, June 26, 2:00-3:00 pm
+* Thursday, June 27, 2:00-3:00 pm

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.